we-learn-js/js-training/src/slideshow/slides/DesignPatterns.md

 #### New feature: robot ducks are added to DuckLand

-> * SteamDuck that swims with steam jet and flies with steam jet
+* `SteamDuck` swims with steam jet and flies with steam jet
-> * PropellerDuck that swims with propeller jet and flies with propeller
+* `PropellerDuck` swims with propeller jet and flies with propeller
-> * HybridDuck that swims with steam jet and flies with propeller
+* `HybridDuck` swims with steam jet and flies with propeller

 <!--slide-->